cucapra/dahlia/docs/indextype.md

 $\text{idx}\langle (l_s + 5) .. (h_s + 5), l_d .. h_d \rangle$.
 Each value of this type still represents $|l_s..h_s| = |(l_s+5)..(h_s+5)|$ distinct indices, just beginning at a different dynamic location.
 The dynamic value of this type is a "no-op": at run time, no addition needs to occur to get the appropriate value of $i+5$.
-(To see this, observe that the dynamic component of the $i+5$ value is identical to the dynamic component of $i$; only the static component has changed.
-This is completely done at compile time.)
+(To see this, observe that the dynamic component of the $i+5$ value is identical to the dynamic component of $i$; only the static component has changed which can be computed at compile time.)

 We would like to come up with a general strategy for determining the type of expressions like $i+i'$ and $i \times i'$, given constraints on the types.
 This is forthcoming.